Snohomish: Small Town, Big History

 Though threatened by flood, fire and a 1960s mall redevelopment, a significant number of Snohomish's historic homes and buildings remain.
 Its authentic feel and quintessential small-town charm provide a welcome home for visitors and residents alike.

 SnohomishWalks connects people, past, and place through story and art.
 There's lots more history to read and explore.
-Browse our Instagram, Facebook, Patreon, and website's collection of resources to learn more.
+Browse our Instagram, Facebook, and website's collection of resources to learn more.